NiladriPadhy/ApplicationTest/readme.md

 Limitations:
 1. UI Designed in a static way, with 3x3 matrix.
 2. Took time to implement, traverse matrix diagonally.
 So manually traversing.(strict to 3x3 matrix)
+3. Rarely Wild Character is not printing, sometimes printing more than once (UI Issue)